Frequently Asked Questions

 Other than the Food Court, where else in Olcott can I eat?

-There are a few restaurants located at Olcott Beach, including The Lighthouse Grill-N-Spirits, Mariner's Landing, and shops at The Olcott Boardwalk.
+There are a few restaurants located at Olcott Beach, and shops at The Olcott Boardwalk.
 You can even bring a picnic meal and enjoy it in the park surrounding the festival.
 Leaving the grounds for a short while is easy: keep your wristband on when you exit the festival, and when you return you can reenter immediately.

 I lost something at the festival, whom do I contact to see if it has been found?

 The Niagara Celtic Heritage Festival staff and volunteers take no responsibility for personal effects and possessions left on premises during or after any event.
-We do, however, maintain a lost and found and will hold recovered items up to 30 days.
+We do, however, maintain a lost and found and will hold recovered items at least 30 days.
 Every attempt will be made to return any recovered item to its rightful owner.

 Who do I contact if I would like to be a volunteer at the festival?